Ramrao Adik Institute of Technology

 Ramrao Adik Institute of Technology (RAIT) is a private engineering college located in Nerul, Navi Mumbai, India.
 It was established in the year 1983.
-The institute is approved by the Government of Maharashtra and is recognized by the All India Council for Technical Education (AICTE).
-Since 2020-21, the institute has been affiliated to Padmashree Dr. D. Y. Patil Vidyapeeth, Navi Mumbai.
+The institute is recognized by the All India Council for Technical Education (AICTE).
+Since 2020–21, the institute under the ambit of D. Y. Patil Deemed to be University, Navi Mumbai.
 The Computer Engineering, Electronics Engineering, and Electronics and Telecommunications departments have been accredited by the National Board of Accreditation (NBA).
-The Institute has been given A grade by National Assessment and Accreditation Council (NAAC) during their visit to the college in the second half of 2016.

 Campus

 RAIT is located in the campus of Dr. D. Y. Patil Vidyapeeth University, Nerul.
 The 72 acre campus houses the Dr. D. Y. Patil Medical College, Dr. D. Y. Patil Dental College and Hospital, the Institute of Hotel Management and Catering Technology, the Colleges of Law, Architecture, Occupational and Physiotherapy, and the Ayurveda College and Hospital.
 RAIT occupies 2.7 acre of the total area.
 The infrastructure and facilities include libraries, air-conditioned classrooms, medical rooms, playground, and gymnasium.